Prague Weather January Averages, Czech Republic

 January is the coldest month of the year for Prague, Czech Republic.
 But because it's not the most popular time to visit you'll get better deals on flights and accommodation.
 The sights are less crowded too, and this beautiful gothic city also looks magical in wintery weather.

-Record-breaking highs and lows in January in Prague
+Highest and Lowest Temperatures in January In Prague

 The warmest temperature ever recorded in Prague in January is 16°C and the coldest January was a bitterly cold -20°C.